kizito9898/IT-Documentation/README.md

 **By Chiagozie Kizito Njika – IT Support Specialist | Tier 1 | Home Lab & Self-Taught**

 Welcome to my IT Documentation Portfolio.
 This repository is a result of months of practical learning, hands-on projects, and deep study across various areas in IT, from system administration and cloud technologies to remote support and troubleshooting.
 My goal is to make this a living portfolio that showcases my technical growth, problem-solving mindset, and readiness to contribute effectively in a professional IT environment without relying on empty buzzwords.
-I'm ready and eager to put my absolute best
+I'm ready and eager to put my absolute best in a work environment and help people.

 ---
 ## About Me